algvr/ami-detection/tasks.md

 # Tasks for "Analysis of Electrocardiograms via Artificial Neural Networks For a Reliable Assessment of a Possible Myocardial Infarction"
+### Tools

+- PyCharm for working with Python: https://www.jetbrains.com/pycharm/download/#section=windows
+  - use community edition; students can also get Pro edition for free

 ### Organization

 - make task list & keep updated